 If you are eligible for a waiver,

 do not submit your TOEFL or IELTS score.

 - In the application, please enter the name and email address of your recommender.
 When you save your application, they will receive an email with the recommendation to complete.
 If your recommender has completed the

 Common Letter of Recommendation, they can email that form to us at

-International applicants applying to Specialized Masters Programs must submit a video interview as part of the application process.
-Once you enter your citizenship information in the "personal data" section on the application, a unique URL link will be sent to your email address, within two to four hours, with instructions outlining the video submission process.
+Applicants to Specialized Masters Programs must submit a video interview as part of the application process.
+Once you enter your recommender in the application portal, and save the application, a unique URL link will be sent to your email address with instructions outlining the video submission process.

 The application fee is $100, and payment can be made with a credit card.

-Financial documents or information pertaining to the I-20 should not be sent unless you are admitted to the program.
+Financial documents or information pertaining to the I-20 should not be sent unless you have deposited to the program.
 Specific guidelines regarding I-20 processing will be sent upon admission.

 When Do I Submit My Official Documents?

 Once you get the news of your acceptance – and make the decision to join us at Olin –